sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### I don't see the “Share to Mac” action in the share sheet

 Try restarting your device.
 Because of a iOS bug, it sometimes only appears after a restart.

+#### I use the Arc browser and I am not receiving all links

+The Arc browser does not support opening multiple URLs at the time.
+I suggest sending feedback to the Arc team about this.
+There is nothing Hyperduck can do about it.

+As a workaround, you could use my free [Velja app](/velja) to make such links open in a different browser.
+Create a custom rule where you set Hyperduck as the source app and set the destination app to a different browser than Arc.

 #### Can you add a history screen to the iOS app?